megaconfidence/confidence.sh/content/blog/rust-memory-management-borrowing-and-references/index.md

 ## The Ownership Gotcha

+{{< youtube G0C3rAIoFNU >}}

+In the last example from the [previous article](https://dev.to/megaconfidence/beginner-guide-to-memory-management-in-rust-ownership-380p), we had a situation where we needed to use the `numbers` vector twice within the program.
+From our knowledge of ownership, we know Rust _moves_ the variable to the first call to `sum_numbers` and deallocates it when the function returns.
+Using the variable a second time causes a compilation error.
+At this point, `numbers` has been deallocated and is uninitialized, thus Rust prevents us from accessing uninitialized memory and crashes the build.

 ```rust
 fn sum_numbers(numbers: Vec<i8>) -> i8 { //takes ownership of numbers
     let mut total = 0;